jalalah/389Rfall18/week/14/writeup/README.md

 The site was not extensive, there was only an About and Home tab.
 Within the about tag was information on the site and the Home tag hosted 3 links to items available for selling.

-Upon clicking on the links I realized they all ended with the same tag
+Upon clicking on the links mentioned above, I realized they all ended with the same tag

         http://cornerstoneairlines.co:8080/item?id=ITEM-NUMBER-PLACED-HERE